tpgillam/bream/README.md

 Any JSON tree is a valid amber payload.

-### Coders
+## Encoded objects
-Certain JSON trees within a payload can be 'decoded' into Python objects.
-Any such tree is a `dict` with particular metadata.
+Certain JSON trees within a payload represent 'encoded' Python objects.
+Any such tree is a `dict` with a particular structure.
 Here's how `complex(0.123, 0.456)` might be
 encoded:
 ```json
 {